 You will want to inform your employer about your breastfeeding plan and discuss any preparations that need to be made...

-If you are unsure about what to incorporate into your letter, we have provided a few suggestions.
+We have provided a few suggestions if you are unsure about what to incorporate into your letter.

 Dear (Your employer or supervisor)

 I have decided to continue to breastfeed my baby even after I have returned to work on the (the date you return to work).
 I intend on breastfeeding my (daughter/son) exclusively from the moment of birth.
 Maintaining this breastfeeding relationship is of utmost importance to our family.
 For me to be successful, there are a few things I will need.
 I would like for us to discuss, in advance, the working arrangements for the time after my maternity leave.